getsentry/sentry-docs/src/collections/_documentation/performance/index.md

 Sentry provides several tools to explore your application's performance data and uncover problems.

 The **Performance homepage** is our center for monitoring how your application is doing.
-Here, you can view a list of all of your endpoints and transactions and view a summary of any transaction in your application.
+Here, you can view a list of all your endpoints and transactions and view a summary of any transaction in your application.
 Learn more about the [Homepage]({% link _documentation/performance/performance-homepage.md %}).

 [{% asset performance/performance-homepage-main-example.png alt="Example of Performance in Product UI" %}]({% asset performance/performance-homepage-main-example.png @path %})